mqcomplab/MDANCE/docs/about.rst

 **Key Capabilities**:

-- Online clustering that processes frames as they arrive
+- Online clustering that processes frames as they arrive.
-- Merge test calibrated directly to RMSD for physical interpretability
+- Merge test calibrated directly to RMSD for physical interpretability.
-- Completely avoids pairwise distance matrices
+- Completely avoids pairwise distance matrices.
-- Scales near-linearly with number of frames
+- Scales near-linearly with number of frames.
-- Two practical protocols: RMSD-anchored runs and blind sweep analysis
+- Two practical protocols: RMSD-anchored runs and blind sweep analysis.
 - Processes hundreds of thousands of frames on a single CPU core in seconds.

 🔍 SHINE - Pathway Analysis